signalfx/apmworkshop/apm/README.md

 ### Audience And Requirements

-Audience: Intermediate and advanced developers, devops, and SREs who have already set up their Splunk Observability (formerly SignalFx) account and have tried out integrations and dashboards.
-Skill level should include troubleshooting a Linux and Kubernetes environment.
+Audience: Intermediate and advanced developers, devops, and SREs who have already set up their Splunk Observability Cloud account and have tried out integrations and dashboards.
+Skill level should include setting up and troubleshooting Linux and Kubernetes environments as well as deploying modern applications i.e. Java 8, Python, Node.

-The term "SignalFx" refers to the Splunk Observability services.

 Requirements:
-1. Splunk Observability Account
+1. Splunk Observability Cloud Account
-2. Debian (i.e. Ubuntu) Linux environment with minimum 16G RAM and 8G disk should be ready to try all examples.
+2. Debian (i.e. Ubuntu) Linux environment with minimum 16G RAM and 28G disk
-RedHat and other mainstream Linux distributions can be used by translating shell commands from Debian.
 This workshop has a [guide](./workshop-steps/1-prep.md) on how to set up an Ubuntu environment on your desktop via Multipass.
 3. Kubernetes cluster set up in advance in your Ubuntu environment.